-In exercising its discretion to use a language other than that of the Registration Agreement, the Panel has to exercise such discretion judicially in the spirit of fairness and justice to both Parties, taking into account all relevant circumstances of the case, including matters such as the Parties' ability to understand and use the proposed language, time, and costs.
+In exercising its discretion to use a language other than that of the Registration Agreement, the Panel has to exercise such discretion judicially in the spirit of fairness and justice to both Parties, taking into account all relevant circumstances of the case, including matters such as the Parties' ability to understand and use the proposed language, time and costs.

-The Panel notes that according to the Complainant's evidence, the disputed domain name resolves to a website with sponsored links in English; the Respondent has not taken any part in this proceeding; and the relevant case related communications were sent in both English and Chinese.
+The Panel finds there is sufficient evidence to suggest the likely possibility that the Respondent is conversant in the English language.
 The Panel is also mindful of the need to ensure the proceeding is conducted in a timely and cost effective manner.